 - Find better ways to integrate data from across the business

-Each of these goals will require data, both from your business and experts in your industry, and a willingness to implement best practices.
+Each of these goals will require data, both from your business and experts in your industry, and a willingness to implement best practices in production.

 How do I optimize my production line?